Godlander/objmc/README.md

 # faqs / random notes about the tool

 ### general output format
-this is just a reference, actual format may change as i add/change stuff
+this is just a reference, actual format may change as i add/change stuff.

 ![image](https://user-images.githubusercontent.com/16228717/148311479-0cade68e-dab8-491b-83fb-f7d22c78bd1b.png)

 ### modded compatibility
 item/entity models mostly work with both optifine and sodium.

-the main difference is that pixels in texture with alpha < 0.1 (25.6) are simply discarded and become rgba(0,0,0,0)
+the main difference is that pixels in texture with alpha < 0.1 (25.6) are simply discarded and become rgba(0,0,0,0).

 to circumvent this i shift the first bit of all alpha values onto some other pixel. if the first bit is always 1 then alpha is guaranteed to be >= 0.5 (128)